microsoft/vscode-dev-containers/dev-containers/kubernetes-helm-container/README.md

 Dev containers can be useful for all types of applications including those that also deploy into a container based-environment.
 While you can directly build and run the application inside the dev container you create, you may also want to test it by deploying a built container image into a local or remote [Kubernetes](https://kubernetes.io/) cluster without affecting your dev container.
 This example illustrates how you can do this by using CLIs, the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools), and the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) right from inside your dev container.

-The dev container includes the needed CLIs ([kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), [Helm](https://helm.sh), Docker, and syncs your local Kubernetes config (`~/.kube/config` or `%USERPROFILE%\.kube\config`) into the container with the necessary modifications to allow it to interact with anything running on your local machine.
+The dev container includes the needed CLIs ([kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), [Helm](https://helm.sh), Docker) and syncs your local Kubernetes config (`~/.kube/config` or `%USERPROFILE%\.kube\config`) into the container with the necessary modifications to allow it to interact with anything running on your local machine.
 This includes interacting with a Kubernetes cluster managed through Docker Desktop or a local Minikube install.

 To get started, follow the appropriate steps below for your operating system.